F Forge Project Guide

 Forge is a local-first system for goals, projects, tasks, task runs, notes, wiki pages, calendar planning, preferences, health records, movement history, sleep, and Psyche data.
 This site explains the product itself: what each area is for, how the pieces fit together, and where to go when you want to plan, act, reflect, or connect Forge to your tools.

 Forge keeps planning, execution, memory, health, and agent access inside one shared runtime.
-Start with the setup that matches your environment, then use the guide map below to go deeper into features, engineering, integrations, or the API.
+Start with the single-command install, then use the guide map below to go deeper into features, engineering, integrations, or the API.

 Getting Started